isdzulqor/cakcuk/README.md

 ### Provision your own Cakcuk
 To get started deploying Cakcuk by yourself, make sure you have created the slack app first to get the Slack app token.
 You can go to [Slack Apps](https://https://api.slack.com/apps) and create one if you haven't created your slack app.
 You also need to keep the verification token as well.
-It works for validation each request from Slack.
-Put those both tokens on your Cakcuk env just like on [this section](#some-ways-to-run-cakcuk-by-yourself).
+It works for validation of each request from Slack.
+Put those both tokens on your Cakcuk env just like in [this section](#some-ways-to-run-cakcuk-by-yourself).

-When you use Slack Event API, you also need to set events those you subscribe.
+When you use Slack Event API, you also need to set events those you subscribe to.
 There are three events that you need to submit.
   * [app_home_opened](https://api.slack.com/events/app_home_opened)
   * [app_mention](https://api.slack.com/events/app_mention)
   * [message.im](https://api.slack.com/events/message.im)